 6.3.1.
-The assessment of the documents may be done prior to the scheduled Stage I audit or during the Stage I audit.
-It is preferable to receive and review the documents at least 4 days prior to Stage I audit to provide a better focus on the scope of audit.
+The assessment of the documents may be done before the scheduled Stage I audit or during the Stage I audit.
+It is preferable to receive and review the documents at least 4 days before the Stage I audit to provide a better focus on the scope of the audit.
 The adequacy of the management system documentation with respect to implementation is reviewed during the assessment and if found deficient appropriate comments are communicated to the auditee through Stage I report.

 6.3.2.
-The details of audit schedule are planned and these are submitted to the Organization.
+The details of the audit schedule are planned and these are submitted to the Organization.

 - a) Stage I

 7.1.
 The Activities of Each Are Described as Below:

 - a) Stage I – The stage 1 audit shall be performed on-site to